timohubois/post-type-archive-pages-and-permalink-settings/readme.txt

 This ensures that WordPress regenerates its rewrite rules with your new settings.

 == Changelog ==
+= 2.2.2 =
+* avoid 404 redirect on search results in WPML compatibility

 = 2.2.1 =
 * fix trim deprecation warnings in Yoast SEO compatibility